How to Make the Best of Microsoft OneDrive – Top 5 Use Cases for Business and Personal Users

 - A personal SharePoint site collection where a licensed user can create and share enterprise content.

-How to Get the Best out of OneDrive for Free
+Use Cases: How to Get the Best out of OneDrive

 One could easily dig much further into technical details and the pros and cons of the cloud service by Microsoft, but we rather provide you with some prominent examples of how to make use of OneDrive, depending on what is supposed to be achieved with it.
 If you identify your need to use a cloud service in the use cases, follow our instructions to get the best out of your OneDrive account.